Oggo87/GP4PP/README.md

 A DLL to enhance and extend Grand Prix 4 functionality.

-A DLL to enable customisable loading for meshes and textures in Grand Prix 4, plus a couple of extra features.

 ## Description

 This DLL, formerly known as *Individual Meshes And Textures*, expands original Grand Prix 4 to allow full control of how meshes (front/rear wheels, helmets, cockpits, cars, collision meshes) and textures (cockpits, helmets) are loaded, supporting per-driver, per-team, and per-track custom loading.
 It includes features to manage LODs (Level of Detail), auto-naming conventions, and fallbacks to default GP4 assets when custom assets are unavailable.